LincolnUehara/qt-JSON-PostViewer/README.md

 ### How to compile it

 * It is needed to install Qt **5.15.0** because of functions like `setTransferTimeout()` that were implemented in this version.

-A set of commands below sumarize the IDE's installation, and follow the wizard to complete it.
+The simplest way to compile it is using Qt Creator.
+Commands below sumarizes the IDE's installation, and follow the wizard to complete it.
 ```
 sudo apt-get update
 sudo apt-get install build-essential libgl1-mesa-dev -y